My Life in Rugby: Dave Baldwin – former Sale lock

 There were a lot of Yorkshiremen at Sale when I joined in 1988 – people like my county team-mate and good friend Martin Whitcombe.

-in was getting stronger at the time and Sale were the focal point for a lot of the talent in the North.
+Club in England was getting stronger at the time and Sale were the focal point for a lot of the talent in the North.
 For me, the turning point was when Paul Turner joined.
 I liken him to : a maverick who could do things that no other player could do.

 We won the Second Division title in 1993/94 and then finished fourth in our first season in Courage League Division 1.
-In 1997, we reached the final of the Pilkington Cup, losing 9-3 to .
+In 1997, we reached the final of the Pilkington Cup, losing 9-3 to Leicester.
 Brian Campsall refereed it, so there was no rugby played whatsoever.
 I was named man-of-the-match which shows you how dire the game was.

 Professionalism had arrived and while players like Charlie Vyvyan continued to combine work with rugby for a couple of years, I opted to go full-time straight away, earning twice what I was on in the printing trade.
 But money wasn’t the main motivator for me, it was the chance to better myself as a rugby player.

-I had England ambitions and came very close to fulfilling that goal when picked to tour Argentina in 1997.
-Jack Rowell only took four locks and when Nigel Redman was called up for the Lions, I thought I'd get a chance in the second Test.
+I had England ambitions and came very close to fulfilling that goal when picked to tour in 1997.
+Jack Rowell only took four locks and when Nigel Redman was called up for the , I thought I’d get a chance in the second Test.
 However, disappointingly for me, Jack opted to go for a largely unknown player by the name of Danny Grewcock.
 He obviously went on to have a great career.

 Playing for the North against the at Anfield was a special occasion.
 Thanks to the boot of Paul Grayson we ran them close, and I played quite well until picking up a knee ligament injury which saw me replaced at half-time.
 As a Leeds United fan, I would have loved to have played the touring Springboks at Elland Road, too, but that one passed me by.